-- Runs existing Java 1.6 code, without need for programming specifically for JQM - Possible (but not required) to use a specific framework of your choice (Spring batch, etc.) - Possible (but not required) to easily tweak class loading to enable advance scenarios - Many samples for all features (inside JQM's own integration tests) - Specific API to handle file creation and easy retrieval (a file can be created on any server and retrieved from another in a single call) - · Embedded standard JNDI directory with JDBC connection pooling for jobs needing database connectivity - Jobs can be tested as if they were running inside a JQM node thanks to a test library which can be used in jQuery tests. - Can easily report an advancement status to users or administrators - All (always optional) JQM artefacts are published on Maven Central and therefore easily integrate with most build systems
+- Runs existing Java 1.6 to 1.10 code, without need for programming specifically for JQM - Possible (but not required) to use a specific framework of your choice (Spring batch, etc.) - Possible (but not required) to easily tweak class loading to enable advance scenarios - Many samples for all features (inside JQM's own integration tests) - Specific API to handle file creation and easy retrieval (a file can be created on any server and retrieved from another in a single call) - · Embedded standard JNDI directory with JDBC connection pooling for jobs needing database connectivity - Jobs can be tested as if they were running inside a JQM node thanks to a test library which can be used in jQuery tests. - Can easily report an advancement status to users or administrators - All JQM artefacts (optional libraries developers may want to use in some cases) are published on Maven Central and therefore easily integrate with most build systems